CopilotLive/copilotlive-sdk-ios/README.md

       // Define appearance settings for the Copilot UI let appearance = CopilotAppearance(
-          navigationBarBackgroundColor: "#E9FBFB", // Background for the navigation bar
+          title: "Copilot Assistant", // Title displayed in the navigation bar
-          backgroundColor: "#E9FBFB", // Background for the copilot view
+          backgroundColor: "#FFFFFF", // Background for the copilot view
+          navigationBarTintColor: "#000000", // Tint for the navigation bar
-          navigationBarTitle: "Copilot Assistant" // Title displayed in the navigation bar )
+          navigationBarBackgroundColor: "#FFFFFF" // Background for the navigation bar )

       // Create a configuration object with the token, user data, and appearance settings